 Nature Herself abhors both a vacuum and extreme imbalance.
 In time, it will always correct itself, which we are witnessing again today.

-The disparity between rich and poor, the Haves and the Have Nots, as the film, the great Humphrey Bogart starred in years ago, that highlighted this disparity back then, speaks loudly and clearly: it doesn’t work!
-Fix the system!
-Fix the human mind!
+The disparity between rich and poor, the Haves and the Have Nots, as the film, the great Humphrey Bogart starred in years ago, that highlighted this disparity back then, speaks loudly and clearly then and now: the system doesn’t work!
+Fix it Or better, fix the human mind!
 End greed!

-We are called to be more conscious and conscientious.
-We are called to re-cast our system.
+As Mr. G.I.
+Gurdjieff frequently reminded his students “we are called to be more conscious and conscientious.”
+We need to re-cast our system.
 We are called to rise to another level of economic health and well-being in which all can reasonably survive and thrive.
-It’s not as difficult as one might think—it’s a re-orientation of purpose and value.
+It’s not as difficult as one might think—it’s a re-orientation of purpose and value while stopping the perilous and irresponsible printing of money just because governments have become addicted to spending.

 Differing ideas of what business is for

-If we re-cast our view that business is an action of service to the common good, from which service we generate revenue, everything changes.
+If we re-cast our view that business is an action of service to the common good, from which service we also generate revenue, everything changes.
 Life, value and values are in proportion, harmony and balance.
-We would not be putting profit before people and planet, but just the opposite.
+We would not be putting profit before people and planet but just the opposite.

 People and planet before profit

-I’m suggesting that all business should have a positive social impact by definition, and that there should not be “business-as-usual” at all because it is that which has put a stranglehold on the masses of people on the planet and has choked the very eco-system itself.
+I’m suggesting that all businesses should have a positive social impact by definition, and that there should not be “business-as-usual” at all because it is that which has put a stranglehold on the masses of people on the planet and has choked the very ecosystem itself.
+Why?
+The system is designed to enrich the owners, not its workers, despite rhetoric to the contrary.

 Then some rationalize that what they are doing is good for society, like building bombs instead of studying how to diplomatically settle differences between people through the quality of communication and bonding.